Go for It (Stiff Little Fingers album)

-Go for It is the third album by Stiff Little Fingers, released in 1981 (see 1981 in music).
+Go for It is the third album by Stiff Little Fingers, released in 1981.
+"Just Fade Away" was released as a single.

+Critical reception

+Trouser Press wrote that Jake Burns's "voice is smoother and less anguished; the music, while no less energetic or committed, is more diverse and sophisticated."

 Track listing

 All tracks composed by Fingers and Gordon Ogilvie; except where noted.